 I bet you and your team are smart, maybe even smarter than me. ;) But here’s the deal… It doesn’t matter how smart you are if you’re focused on answering the wrong questions!

 Let me explain that point with an example.
-Almost exactly two years ago we surveyed 155 business owners and asked them this question:
+Several years ago we surveyed 155 business owners and asked them this question:

 “What is your #1 question about digital marketing?”